alexadmin/it_overview/README.md

 # monitoring
 - every storage service RabbitMQ, MySQL... should be monitored.
 Script should generate hash, write it, read it and compare it.
+- trigger should describe what's wrong and who (percon) should do.

 # Testing
 - performance testing is also important as functional testing (1, p.226)